 Travelling by car to Powerscourt from Dublin

 Make your way to the M50 from your location in Dublin then take the N11 southbound (Wexford), take exit 7 for Bray south, Enniskerry, Powerscourt Gardens.
 Turn left at the roundabout, over the flyover and rejoin N11 heading north.

 Take the first left for Enniskerry Village (Exit 6a).
 Continue along the road to Enniskerry Village.
-Take the road to the left of the clock tower, in the village square, continue up a steep hill for 600m.
+Take the road to the left of the clock tower, in the village square, and continue up a steep hill for 600m.
 Powerscourt entrance is on the right-hand side opposite the church entrance.

 Day Tours to the Powerscourt Estate and Gardens